 The LTI Plan is an equity based incentive scheme designed to align the interests of key management personnel and investors over the long term and retain high performing individuals.
-Executive KMP participation in the LTI is at the discretion of the Board.
+Executive KMP (and other Arena staff) participate in the LTI at the discretion of the Board.

-The LTI opportunity for each Executive KMP is based on the LTI proportion of their TMR mix.
+The LTI opportunity for each Executive KMP is based on the LTI proportion of their TMR.
 The actual benefit delivered to the Executive KMP will depend on the quantum of rights granted, the extent to which the performance hurdles are achieved and security price performance.
-The LTI will be satisfied through the issue of one fully paid ordinary stapled security for each Right that vests.
+The LTI will be satisfied through the issue of 1 fully paid ordinary stapled security for each Right that vests.